 'Hush Bonheur, let me concentrate on the road, if not, we shall not reach Sir Redfield's villa!'

-When we arrived at the villa of Sir Redfield, like Herr Grossman, Sir Redfield was absent.
+When we had arrived at the villa of Sir Redfield, like Herr Grossman, Sir Redfield was absent.

 'Where could he be?'
 Bonheur asked.